ktsu-dev/StrongStrings/README.md

 ```

 ## Validation
-You can provide custom validators which will throw an exception at runtime to help you catch data errors.
+You can provide custom validators which will throw a `FormatException` at runtime to help you catch data errors.

 Implement the `ktsu.io.StrongStrings.IValidator` interface and provide it as a generic parameter when deriving your class: